-What’s even more interesting is participants showed increases in bad habits incidences like: Smoking, drinking and eating junk food.
+What’s even more interesting is participants showed increases in bad habits incidences such as smoking, drinking and eating junk food.

 It seems that the stress of an upcoming task had a huge negative impact on the willpower reserves, without even getting the result of better performance in the area that is most needed.